merlab-uw/Klone/Part2.HowToUseSingularities.md

 ```

-You should have been able to transfer to herring.filt.vcf to your local computer.
+You should have been able to transfer the file *herring.filt.recode.vcf* to your local computer.
 Hurrah!